 3. Vendor Central vs. Seller Central: The Support

-The truth is that you are unlikely to get any support from Amazon unless your brand is highly popular or you are paying lots of money to Amazon.
-But with Seller Central, you get a decent support.
+The truth is that you are unlikely to get any support from Amazon unless your brand is highly popular, or you are paying lots of money to Amazon.
+But with Seller Central, you get decent support.
 Amazon provides Seller Support to problems associated with payments, inventory, and listings.